ChristianI-HI/Visualphish_public/text_attack/README.md

 ## Add a new brand to attack

 To add a new brand to attack, you need to create a new folder in the input directory with the brand name.
 The folder should contain all the files mentioned in the [Input File Descriptions](#input-file-descriptions) section.

+## Time Taken
+For the end2end evaluation of one font it takes about 20 min.
+Therefore, for K fonts, it takes about 20 * K minutes.
+For the 15 brands, it takes about 5 hours.

 ## 👪 Contributing
 For the text attack, pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 For any detailed clarifications/issues, please email to ndiwan2[at]illinois[dot]edu[dot].